-Ekow Eshun is a writer, critic and curator.
-He is Chairman of the Fourth Plinth Commissioning Group, overseeing the most prestigious public art programme in the UK and Creative Director of Calvert 22 Foundation, a leading arts space dedicated to the contemporary culture of Eastern Europe.
+Ekow Eshun is a writer and curator.
+He is Chairman of the Fourth Plinth Commissioning Group, overseeing London’s most significant public art programme, and Creative Director of Calvert 22 Foundation, a leading arts space dedicated to the contemporary culture of Eastern Europe.

-From 2005-10, Eshun was Director of the Institute of Contemporary Arts.
-During that time, he oversaw a programme that included solo and group exhibitions featuring artists including Tino Seghal, Ellen Gallagher, Yinka Shonibare, Zineb Sedira and Rosalind Nashashibi.
+Eshun is the former Director of the ICA, London, a position he held from 2005-10.
 As Chairman of the Fourth Plinth Commissioning Group, he leads an expert set of artists and curators selecting works for the Fourth Plinth in Trafalgar Square on behalf of the Mayor of London.
 Under his chairmanship, commissioned artists have included Antony Gormley, Yinka Shonibare, Katharina Fritsch and David Shrigley.

 At Calvert 22, Eshun oversees a year-round programme of exhibitions, talks and screenings.
 He is also the founding editor of The Calvert Journal, the foundation’s online magazine focused on the contemporary culture of Eastern Europe.
 The Calvert Journal which has gained a global readership of over 2 million annual users under his direction, and won multiple international prizes from the Webbys and the Drum Online Media Awards among others.